 Traditional Chinese Medicine, which is the system of healthcare under which acupuncture belongs, views pain differently than Western Medicine.
 According to TCM, the body is made up of meridians, or natural pathways of energy.
 When meridians become blocked, through overuse, bad posture, trauma, poor lifestyle habits, sickness, pain, and dysfunction occur.
 If nothing is done to correct the blockage, the pain issue endures, and the body progresses into a state of imbalance.
 Acupuncture can be used to release these blockages in the energy channels and restore balance to the body.
 Once the balance is restored to the body, acupuncture is no longer necessary and may only be used occasionally for maintenance and fine-tuning.

 While Western Science does not seem to support the idea of energy pathways, or meridians, in the body, it does provide some theories as to how and why acupuncture works.
 Some theories suggest that acupuncture may treat pain by affecting the brain and the nervous system.
 By causing the body to release biochemicals that disrupt pain signals and promote a healing response in the areas of injury, acupuncture takes advantage of the body's own ability to heal itself.
-In fact, a study published in the Archives of Internal Medicine showed that 60% of patients treated with acupuncture experienced meaningful improvements in dysfunction versus just 39% of those patients treated with more conventional therapies
+A study published in the Archives of Internal Medicine showed that 60% of patients treated with acupuncture experienced meaningful improvements in dysfunction versus just 39% of those patients treated with more conventional therapies.